funIntentions/flow/readme.txt

 | Some Known Issues/Bugs |
 |------------------------|
 - Editing Time Spans isn't very robust, restrictions are needed to:
-	- prevent multiple time spans that are the same or those who overlap
+	- prevent multiple time spans that are the same or those who overlap (currently this will count that time twice)
 - negative average consumptions shouldn't be allowed
 - while structure names are checked for validity, device names are not
+- updates